BohdanOne/vinyl-store/README.md

 - Photo by Jamakassi on Unsplash
 - Photo by Clem Onojeghuo on Unsplash
 - portugalsiPhoto by Luana De Marco on Unsplash

+### Default avatar image:
+- Image by PanJoyCZ from Pixabay